How to Shear a Sheep with Best Tips for Beginners

 • Keeps them overall cleaner – less feces, etc.

-• Shearing before lambing can make it easier for the lambs to access the teats and can make it easier to milk sheep
+• Shearing before lambing can make it easier for the lambs to access the teats and can make it easier to milk sheep.

 Does Shearing Sheep Hurt Them

 Shearing sheep does not hurt the sheep.
-However, it does cause stress and anxiety for them.
+However, it can cause stress and anxiety for them.
 Being organized with the workspace and shears, keeping the environment as calm as possible, and using the step-by-step directions to be sure it’s done properly can make things go easier.

 Shorn sheep and sheared sheep will look different than sheep with their wool.
 Being shorn will keep them cooler in the summer and keeps them healthy.
 How long do sheep live